Do you want to set up an Airtable WordPress integration to sync information from Airtable to your WordPress site?

 Below that, you can set up field mapping, which lets you map the data from your Airtable base to fields in WordPress.

-This includes support for core WordPress fields – e.g. post title, post content, categories, etc. It also includes support for custom fields, including plans to add an Advanced Custom Fields integration (ACF).
+This includes support for core WordPress fields – e.g. post title, post content, categories, etc. It also includes support for custom fields, including Advanced Custom Fields integration (ACF).
+The ACF integration is available with the Pro+ plan.

 To get started, you can click the Add Field button.